 2. Discuss your parent’s needs with his or her doctor

-Schedule an appointment for your parent with their doctor, and make sure that you’re available to attend.
+Please schedule an appointment with your parent’s doctor, and make sure you’re available to attend.
 If your parent hasn’t yet allowed their doctor to disclose medical information to you, now is the perfect time to have them fill out any necessary paperwork.

 During the appointment, familiarize yourself with your parent’s physical and mental limitations.
-It’s important to know if your loved one has conditions like poor balance, decreased muscle strength, and mental confusion which would affect their safety when staying in their home.
-Have a discussion with your parent’s doctor about their limitations so that you can make the home as safe as possible for them.
+It’s important to know if your loved one has poor balance, decreased muscle strength, and mental confusion, which would affect their safety when staying in their home.
+Discuss with your parent’s doctor about their limitations so that you can make the home as safe as possible for them.

 3. Consider the use of an emergency call device

 Providing your parent with an emergency call device can provide both of you with peace of mind.
-A wearable emergency call device allows your parent to summon help at the push of a button without having to get to a phone.
-This is particularly helpful in the event of a fall, or if your parent finds themselves unable to get out of a chair or out of bed.
+A wearable emergency call device allows your parent to summon help at the push of a button without getting to a phone.
+This is particularly helpful in the event of a fall or if your parent finds themselves unable to get out of a chair or out of bed.

-The Philips Lifeline is an excellent option which Cahoon Care recommends.
+The Philips Lifeline is an excellent option that Cahoon Care recommends.

 4. Consider home care

-Depending on how independent your parent is, home care is a practical option which may help them to stay in their home.
+Depending on how independent your parent is, home care is a practical option that may help them to stay in their home.
 At Cahoon Care, we provide personalized, one-on-one care for your loved one.
-We offer a variety of care options to ensure that a senior’s needs are met.
+We offer various care options to ensure a senior’s needs are met.
 You can arrange for a caregiver to come in just once a week, but more involved care is certainly available for anyone who needs the help.

-Home care can help a senior stay in their home in any number of ways.
+Home care can help a senior stay in their home in many ways.
 For instance, you may want a caregiver to:

 - Help prepare nutritious meals for your parent